joeriks/napkin-sample/readme.md

 			Projects "List<Project>"

-Which parses to a json, and from there generates one cs and one html, based on built in, but to customise templates, to:
+Which parses to a javascript object, and from there generates a cs (based on the "out" command), based on built in easy to customise templates, to:

 	namespace Acme {
 		public class Project {